EGI-Federation/documentation/content/en/users/check-in/joining-virtual-organisation/_index.md

    ![Start enrollement flow](./check-in-start-enroll.png)

 1.
     a.
-If there are no pending petitions the enrollement flow will continue as usual.
+If there are no pending petitions the enrollment flow will continue as usual.

     b.
 If there is one pending petition: